UN-GCPDS/openbci-stream/README.md

 Comprise a set of scripts that deals with the configuration and connection with the board, also is compatible with both connection modes supported by [Cyton](https://shop.openbci.com/products/cyton-biosensing-board-8-channel?variant=38958638542): RFduino (Serial dongle) and Wi-Fi (with the OpenBCI Wi-Fi Shield).
 These drivers are a stand-alone library that can handle the board from three different endpoints: (i) a [Command-Line Interface](06-command_line_interface.ipynb) (CLI) with simple instructions configure, start and stop data acquisition, debug stream status, and register events markers; (ii) a [Python Module](03-data_acuisition.ipynb) with high-level instructions and asynchronous acquisition; (iii) an object-proxying using Remote Python Call (RPyC) for [distributed implementations](A4-server-based-acquisition.ipynb) that can manipulate the Python modules as if they were local, this last mode needs a daemon running in the remote host that will listen to connections and driving instructions.

-The main functionality of the drivers live on to serve real-time and distributed access to data flow, even on single machine implementations, this is achieved by implementing [Kafka](https://kafka.apache.org/) and their capabilities to create multiple topics for classifying the streaming, these topics are used to separate the neurophysiological data from the [event markers](05-stream_markers), so the clients can subscript to a specific topic for injecting or read content, this means that is possible to implement an event register in a separate process that stream markers for all clients in real-time without handle dense time-series data.
+The main functionality of the drivers live on to serve real-time and distributed access to data flow, even on single machine implementations, this is achieved by implementing [Kafka](https://kafka.apache.org/) and their capabilities to create multiple topics for classifying the streaming, these topics are used to separate the neurophysiological data from the [event markers](05-stream_markers), so the clients can subscribe to a specific topic for injecting or read content, this means that is possible to implement an event register in a separate process that stream markers for all clients in real-time without handle dense time-series data.
 A crucial issue that stays on [time synchronization](A4-server-based_acquisition.ipynb#Step-5---Configure-time-server), all systems components in the network should have the same real-time protocol (RTP) server reference.

 ## Main features